dominik-gasior/dominik-gasior/README.md

-# siema 👋
+# Hello

-I'm .net developer but also I like devops and security issues.

-dotnet, efcore, dapper, sql, architecture (primary microservices and modular)
+I specialize to create complex solutions for business.
+Backend developer with strong knowledge of:
+- ORMs,
+- Database,
+- Architectures,
+- Patterns,
+- Cloud,
+- Docker and deploy,
+- Microservices

+I focus on clear and simple code.
+I prefer the minimalist work system.
+I confess rule "less is more".
+I'm fascinated books and automotive.

+Do you have any questions?
+I'm ready to help you :)

-books, cycling, cars, motors and fast code
+I'm interesting in: books, cycling, cars, motocycles and fast code

-when i have a free time i try to code something